 Importing a shapefile with Landscape is easy, and can be done with just a few clicks.
 For this article, I'll import a new parcel boundary for my Gilligan's Mountain property.
-This is the workflow for a shapefile, but will also work for .kmz, .kml., .gpx., or .json file.
+This is the workflow for a shapefile, but will also work for .kmz, .kml., .gpx, or Landscape file exported from another Landscape map.
 Within a Site Visit, you can also use this workflow to import geotagged photos as points.

 Step 1: Navigate to the source of the layer in Landscape.